+So, what does this new, post-pandemic world look like in terms of the scale and scope of tourism globally?
 The World Travel and Tourism Council (WTTC) is an industry lobby group comprising the major tourism corporations in the world (www.wttc.org).
-As part of their work they have estimated the size and scope of the tourism industry using sophisticated economic techniques.
-They state that travel and tourism is one of the largest and most dynamic industries of today's global economy (WTTC, 2017).
-The figures for 2016 speak for themselves:
+As part of their work, they estimate the size and scope of the tourism industry using sophisticated economic techniques.
+In their lobbying role, they have consistently stated that travel and tourism is one of the largest and most dynamic industries of today's global economy.
+Indeed, this was likely true as before the pandemic tourism accounted for 10.6% of jobs globally; 10.4% of global GDP and generated 27.4% of global services exports (WTTC, 2021).
+However, the impact of the pandemic over the two years 2020/2021 has severely impacted upon the size and scope of the tourism industry.
+The WTTC's research shows that: